![]() |

 than having to explicitly type the value,

-(b) have built in verification that a numerical value for an attribute
+(c) have built in verification that a numerical value for an attribute

 falls within a valid numerical range,

-(c) have the value for an attribute computed based upon the evaluation
+(d) have the value for an attribute computed based upon the evaluation

 of an equation which the user defines,

-(d) obtain the current calender date in a user-defined format,
+(e) obtain the current calender date in a user-defined format,

-(e) generate a unique ID by adding one to the largest value in
+(f) generate a unique ID by adding one to the largest value in

 a field,

-(f) have the coordinates of a point feature displayed as northings
+(g) have the coordinates of a point feature displayed as northings

 and eastings or latitudes and longitudes,

-(g) have the area of a polygon displayed in square feet (square
+(h) have the area of a polygon displayed in square feet (square

-meters) or acres (hectares), and
+meters) or acres (hectares),

-(h) for ArcGIS users, use the Map Tip tool to display a multi-line
+(i) for ArcGIS users, use the Map Tip tool to display a multi-line

-map tip, above and to the right of the cursor.
+map tip, above and to the right of the cursor,

 This type of data maintenance functionality and more is provided